 Election: To be elected to the Hall of Fame a candidate will need to be named on 75% or more of the ballots returned to the committee.
 A five-person, Screening Sub-committee will be appointed by the chair of the Hall of Fame Committee, consisting of three members of the HOF and two HOF Administrative members.
 That screening committee will undertake an initial review of the dossiers of all nominated candidates and subsequently recommend 4 to 7 candidates to the entire HOF Committee.
 All HOF Committee members are encouraged to participate in all Screening Sub-committee's deliberations.
-This meeting will take place on or around the end of July.
+This meeting will take place on or around the end of July early August.
 To be elected to serve a 4 year term on the Hall of Fame Committee the individual receiving the highest total number of votes will be elected.
-The ballots will be counted by the administrative committee by the 30th of September and if a candidate receives the necessary 75% vote he/she will be inducted at the HMRRC banquet.
+The ballots will be counted by the administrative committee by the 30th of September and if a candidate receives the necessary 75% vote he/she will be inducted at the HMRRC annual meeting.
 The chair of the administrative committee will take care of the proper notifications after the ballots are counted.

 Selection Criteria for Induction: